 - Second, by incorporating this financing into an expanded and more flexible NAB.
 On September 25, 2009 the G-20 announced it had delivered on its promise to contribute over $500 billion to a renewed and expanded NAB.

 The original NAB was proposed at the 1995 G-7 Halifax Summit following the Mexican financial crisis.
 Growing concern that substantially more resources might be needed to respond to future financial crises prompted participants in the Summit to call on the G-10 and other financially strong countries to develop financing arrangements that would double the amount available to the IMF under the GAB.
 In January 1997, the IMF’s Executive Board adopted a decision establishing the NAB, which became effective in November 1998.

-The amended NAB, which became effective on March 11, 2011, increased the maximum amount of resources available to the IMF under the NAB to SDR 370 billion (about $520 billion), from the SDR 34 billion under the original NAB.
+The amended NAB, which became effective on March 11, 2011, increased the maximum amount of resources available to the IMF under the NAB to SDR 370 billion (about $580 billion at the time), from the SDR 34 billion under the original NAB.
 To make the expanded NAB a more effective tool of crisis prevention and management, the loan-by-loan activation under the original NAB was replaced by the establishment of general activation periods of up to six months.
 The activation periods are subject to a specified maximum level of commitments.

 How the NAB is used